Do you need to add captions to your featured images in WordPress?

 However, your theme may not show this caption to visitors.

-With that being said, let’s see how you can add captions to featured images in WordPress using a plugin.
+With that in mind, let’s see how you can add captions to featured images in WordPress using a plugin.

 Adding Captions to Featured Images in WordPress